You are here: Start » Technical Issues » .NET Macrofilter Interface Generator

 • Creating flexible systems which can be modified without recompiling the source code of an application.

 Macrofilters can be treated as mini-programs which can be run independently of each other.
-Aurora Vision Studio enables to use those macrofilters in such programming languages as C# or C++/CLI and execute them as regular class methods.
-Because those methods are just interfaces to the macrofilters, there is no need to re-generate the assembly after each change made to the AVCODE (the graphical program).
+Aurora Vision Studio enables to use those macrofilters in .NET languages and execute them as regular class methods.
+Because those methods are just interfaces to the macrofilters, there is no need to re-generate the assembly after each change made to the AVCODE (the graphical program) as long as the signature of the macrofilters do not change.

 Requirements